A Siletz History

 A Bibliography of Books and Articles on Subjects Related to the Confederated Tribes of Siletz Indians

-Recent publications such as E.A.
-Schwartz The Rogue River Indian War And Its Aftermath, 1850-1980 come a long way in describing the general conditions, personalities and politics that led up to: the Rogue River Wars; the establishment of the Coast Reservation; removal to the Coast Reservation; and the deliberate and unjustifiable reduction of the reservation without treaty agreement or compensation to the people for lands, waters, food and other resources lost to them by those actions.
-However, one still needs to read a variety of sources, educate themselves on the issues & read in between the lines to gain any clarity on these issues.
+Prior to Wilkinson and Van Laere’s works, publications such as E.A.
+Schwartz’ “The Rogue River Indian War And Its Aftermath, 1850-1980” come a long way in describing the general conditions, personalities and politics that led up to: the Rogue River Wars; the establishment of the Coast Reservation; removal to the Coast Reservation; and the deliberate and unjustifiable reduction of the reservation without treaty agreement or compensation to the people for lands, waters, foods and other resources taken and/or withheld from them by those actions.
+However, one still needs to read a variety of sources, educate themselves on the issues & read in between the lines to gain any real clarity on these issues.
+There have been still, apparently, a few out there with unshakable positions on subjects like the creation of the reservation and its diminishment and who had right to the reservation or portions of it… though specific court decisions, federal Indian case law generally, and position statements (from the 1870’s to the present) by the Bureau of Indian Affairs themselves have been consistently in the favor of our CTSI position.

 What follows, is a brief bibliography of books, articles, published reports and other resources that will give everyone from the casual reader to the most avid researcher a place to start, if just beginning to delve into the subject of Siletz Tribal History and Culture.
 Sometimes these books are out of print, or are hard to find.
 Some of the resources are in unpublished, raw fieldnote form.
-Many of these are available at the University of Oregon's Knight Library, Special Collections: Southwest Oregon Research Project collection.
-We, at our program offices have copies of most of the books, articles and microfilm reels listed here, but if you live out of the Siletz area, and are not able to obtain copies through your local library's inter-library loan program, or for those wanting to discuss additional resources, you are welcome to contact me at:
+Many of these are available at the University of Oregon’s Knight Library, Special Collections: Southwest Oregon Research Project (SWORP) collection.
+We, at our program offices have copies of most of the books, articles and microfilm reels listed here, but if you live out of the Siletz area, and are not able to obtain copies through your local library’s inter-library loan program, or for those wanting to discuss additional resources, you are welcome to contact me at:

 The Confederated Tribes of Siletz Indians